The second book in my three-volume series on School & College Curriculum Design is out now!

 Book Two, meanwhile, tackles curriculum implementation – the ‘How?’ of education.

-Book Three, incidentally, will conclude with curriculum impact – the ‘How successfully?’.
+Book Three, incidentally, which is due out in early 2021, will conclude with curriculum impact – the ‘How successfully?’.

 Book One, then, was about all the planning that happens before teaching happens.